This is a work in progress. If you have ideas for information to add, please contact BFT.

 Q: What can I do if I feel that a student threatens my safety or the safety of other students?

 A: Please see the BFT FAQ on Safety.
 This FAQ has detailed information and advice.

 Q: What can my principal do if a parent is hostile or aggressive?

 A: It is important to immediately create a written summary of any incident in which a parent is hostile, abusive or aggressive.
 This summary should be provided to the Principal, to the Site Rep and to BFT.
-The Principal should be asked to contact Director of Schools Maggie Riddle, or the Manager of Student Services (once a new Manager is hired) if that has not already occurred.
+The Principal should be asked to contact the Director of Schools, or the Manager of Student Services if that has not already occurred.
 Depending on the circumstances a seven-day “stay away” order can be implemented.
 For more information please see the BFT FAQ on Safety.

 Q: What should I do if a parent has filed a complaint against me (and possibly others)?